Sauk Prairie cancels holiday light parade

-This year, the Sauk Prairie Area Chamber of Commerce has decided to cancel the Holiday Light Parade, to make Holly Jolly Sauk Prairie a bigger and better event.
-Holly Jolly Sauk Prairie will include a holiday business decorating contest, a large craft fair at the community center, a community-wide chili cook-off, Santa spotting’s, open houses, DIY projects, a free Christmas movie, and more.
-The event will be held on Dec.
-14 with additional details released at a later date.
+This year, the Sauk Prairie Area Chamber of Commerce has decided to refocus our holiday efforts.
+We will no longer be hosting a Holiday Light Parade, but instead concentrating our efforts to make Holly Jolly Sauk Prairie even bigger and better.
+Holly Jolly Sauk Prairie aligns with our mission to promote our local businesses and create a shop local atmosphere.
+This year will include a holiday business decorating contest, a large craft fair at the community center, a community-wide chili cook-off, Santa spotting’s, open houses, DIY projects, a free Christmas movie, and so much more.
+We cannot thank the community enough for supporting our holiday endeavors throughout the years and we look forward to making Dec.
+14, Holly Jolly Sauk Prairie, an amazing fun event for the whole family.

 You have free articles remaining.